bsk1410/Efficient-Knapsack-for-AVR-tasks-RTSS2018/README.md

     python3 runAll.py -r 10 -m 6 -M 15
     ```

     _Note: The above example is the __same process__ for generating the data presented in the publication.
-10 runs x 2 algorithms x 10 mode splits.
+10 runs x 2 algorithms x 10 mode splits_.

     __Warning:__ Executing the [runAll.py](#runAll.py) script with large run counts, mode counts, or a combination thereof can greatly increase runtime and might cause a RAM overload and make the system unstable.
 However, the file runAll.py can be executed multiple times with a smaller value of run count each time and get a graph updated with the runtime values averaged till the current run each time.